GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Inodes and file contents

 As in any file system, file inodes in a gcsfuse file system logically contain file contents and metadata.
-They are iniitalized with a particular generation of a particular object within GCS, and may change via writes and metadata updates.
+A file inode is iniitalized with a particular generation of a particular object within GCS (the "source generation"), and its contents are initially exactly the contents of that generation.

+Inodes may be opened for writing.
+Modifications are reflected immediately in reads of the same inode by processes local to the machine using the same file system.
+After a successful `fsync` or a successful `close`, the contents of the inode are guaranteed to have been written to the GCS object with the matching name if the object's generation number still matches the source generation number of the inode.
+(It may not if there have been modifications from another actor in the meantime.)
+There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

-If a new generation number is assigned to the GCS object due to a flush from an inode (via `fsync` or `close`, see below), the inode ID remains stable.
-Otherwise, if the generation is created by another machine or in some other manner from the local machine, the new generation is treated as a new inode.
-Inode IDs are local to a particular process, and there are no guarantees about their stability across machines or invocations on a single machine.
+If a new generation number is assigned to the GCS object due to a flush from an inode, the source generation number of the inode is updated and the inode ID remains stable.
+Otherwise, if the generation is created by another machine or in some other manner from the local machine, the new generation is treated as a distinct inode.
+Inode IDs are local to a single gcsfuse process, and there are no guarantees about their stability across machines or invocations on a single machine.

+One of the fundamental operations in the VFS layer of the kernel is looking up the inode for a particular name within a directory. gcsfuse responds to such lookups as follows:

+1. Stat the object with the given name within the GCS bucket.
+2. If the object does not exist, return an error.
+3. Call the generation number of the object N. If there is already an inode for this name with source generation number N, return it.
+4. Create a new inode for this name with source generation number N.

 When the user opens a file by name, the kernel VFS layer translates this to a series of requests to look up inodes while resolving path components.